kivirogroup7/rpmtalks/_data/blog/2020-06-12-if-i-had-to-pick-between-my-mustang-and-my-maruti-van-id-go-with-the-van-vinaykumar-chumble.md

 \
 **What's your personal favorite automotive memory?**\
 \
 I had a good time when i was driving the Dodge Charger from Orlando to Tampa Bay that probably one of the best time of my life.
 It was sunny in the morning and it was a convertible car, so the roof was down and it started raining and the weather just changed so i had put the roof back up and rain was equally fun.
 So I had the right car with the right weather.
-Also in the nights at the traffic signal you can go fast, so i used to try to stand first in the row, so whenever i have green signal i can push it hard.
-Had Fun.\
+Also in the nights at the traffic signal you can go fast, so i used to try to stand first in the row, so whenever i have green signal i can push it hard. \
 \
 **Who's your hero/Idol in the automotive world?**\
 \